UK Working Group

 Prof. Matthew Ratcliffe, Department of Philosophy, University of York

-Dr. Roland Salman, Formerly, Director, Communicable Disease Surveillance Centre (Wales)
+Dr. Roland Salmon, Formerly, Director, Communicable Disease Surveillance Centre (Wales)

 Prof. Karol Sikora, Faculty of Medicine and Health Sciences, University of Buckingham